datacoves/docs/docs/how-tos/airflow/external-python-dag.md

 ```

 ## orchestrate/dags
-You then create a DAG in the dags directory.
-By using the  `DatacovesBashOperator` instead of the Airflow BashOperator we take care of activating the preconfigured virtual environment behind the scenes.
+You then create a DAG in the `dags` directory.

 To run your custom DAG you will use the `DatacovesBashOperator` to:
-- Activate the Virtal Environment `source {DATACOVES_VIRTIAL_ENV}` (Behind the Scenes)
+- Activate the Virtual Environment `source {DATACOVES_VIRTIAL_ENV}` (By using the  `DatacovesBashOperator` instead of the Airflow `BashOperator` we take care of activating the preconfigured virtual environment behind the scenes.)
 - cd into the dbt home directory `cd $DATACOVES__DBT_HOME`
-- Run the script containing your custom DAG `python ../orchestrate/python_scripts/sample_script.py`
+- Run the script containing your custom DAG above named `sample_script.py` with `python ../orchestrate/python_scripts/sample_script.py`

 ```python
 from pendulum import datetime